 Grantor Retained Annuity Trusts (GRATs) to Be Subject to New Rules

-Three additional requirements would be imposed on Grantor Retained Annuity Trusts (GRATs): (i) they must have a 10-year minimum term; (ii) they must have a remainder interest greater than zero; and (iii) the annuity amount cannot decrease in any year during the annuity term.
+The proposal adds three additional requirements that would be imposed on grantor retained annuity trusts (GRATs): (i) they must have a 10-year minimum term; (ii) they must have a remainder interest greater than zero; and (iii) the annuity amount cannot decrease in any year during the annuity term.

 Make Portability Permanent

-The budget proposal seeks to make portability permanent by extending the provisions of the 2010 Act regarding the portability of unused exclusion between spouses.
+The budget proposal seeks to make permanent the portability of unused applicable exclusion amounts between spouses starting in 2013.

 Limiting the Duration of the GST Exemption

-The exclusion from the imposition of GST tax would last only 90 years, regardless of whether a trust has a longer duration.
+Under the proposal, the exclusion from the imposition of GST tax would last only 90 years for additions to preexisting trusts and trusts created after the date of enactment, regardless of whether a trust has a longer duration.

 Planning Opportunities to Consider Immediately